How to put together outfits with clothes you already have

 WF sign up to list form

-How to create outfits from your existing wardrobe – a two step process.
+How to pick an outfit from your existing wardrobe – a two step process.

 Creating new outfits from your existing wardrobe puts paid to wardrobe tyranny.
 Wardrobe tyranny is basically when you are controlled by your clothes, ie they don’t fit, you don’t have enough, you have too many but don’t wear them, you never have the right outfit for the right occasion, you feel less than your best in your clothes.
 We are supposed to be in control of the clothes in our closets.
 When we are not, then we are subject to wardrobe tyranny.